pponce/homebridge-script2/README.md

 - The on.sh script executes when you turn on the accessory via a homekit app.
 (In this case we are executing a state script to determine on or off current state.)
 - The off.sh script executes when you turn off the accessory via a homekit app. ( In this case we are executing a state script to determine on or off current state.)
 - The state.sh script in this case would be executed to check current state.
 Insure that this script outputs to stdout the matching on value as configured by the on_value config parameter.
 If the on_value matches the on value output of this script then the accessory will be determined to be on.
 - The configured fileState file is not used in this example.
-Because it was not configured the state script is being used.
+Because it was not configured, the state script is being used.
 - The on_value in this case is used to match against the state script output.
 If the value matches the output of the state script, the accessory is determined to be on.